Australians love a festival – especially an arts festival – and there is no shortage of them in 2020. We list over 100 here!

 Queensland Music Festival (QLD) has traditionally been held across July.
 Dates and program details are yet to be announced.

-The Adelaide Guitar Festival (SA) returns 1 July – 9 August led by Artistic Director Slava Grigoryan.
+CANCELLED: The Adelaide Guitar Festival (SA) returns 1 July – 9 August led by Artistic Director Slava Grigoryan.
 The festival is made up of regional roadshows, free and low-cost workshops, master classes, artist’s talks, panel discussions and programs for emerging musicians, all culminating in a final weekend celebration of curated ticketed performances showcasing the world’s finest guitarists at Adelaide Festival Centre.
+UPDATE: In the interim, the Adelaide Guitar Festival team has moved the Adelaide International Classical Guitar Competition online and is rescheduling its regional, community and wellbeing program to early 2021 to be held in Clare, Fleurieu, Adelaide Hills, Kangaroo Island, Port Lincoln and Port Augusta.

-The Australian Festival of Chamber Music (QLD) will take place in Townsville, in tropical North Queensland from 31 July to 9 August.
+CANCELLED: The Australian Festival of Chamber Music (QLD) will take place in Townsville, in tropical North Queensland from 31 July to 9 August, and celebrates its 30th anniversary in 2020.
 Artistic Director Kathryn Stott has released preliminary program details with more details to come later in the year.
+UPDATE: AFCM will therefore celebrate the 30th Anniversary Festival and Kathryn Stott’s final festival as Artistic Director on the new dates of 23 July to 01 August 2021.

 The Gold Coast’s signature arts and cultural festival Bleach* (QLD) will return from 12-23 August.
 This will be CEO/Artistic Director Rosie Dennis' first festival, with program details announced later in the year.